 Singing has some amazing health benefits and provides students with a way to express themselves and connect with others.
 It can boost immune system function, increase mental alertness, and reduce stress.
 The best part is that each and every one of us was born with a unique voice that we can develop and share with others.

-I create videos, such as this one, and provide classes experiences that encourage students to explore and develop their own voices.
-I invite students to participate in school-wide talent shows, which brings students in all grades together to support each other.
+I create videos, such as this one, and provide classes with experiences that encourage students to explore and develop their own voices.
+I invite students to participate in school-wide talent shows, which bring students in all grades together to support each other.
 PA Virtual also offers a Virtual Voices Club, which allows middle and high school students who are passionate about singing to come together to learn to be better singers and to perform for each other in a fun environment.